 After being purified, Isaiah heard a voice saying, “Whom shall I send, and who will go for Us?”
 Then I said, “Here am I!
 Send me.”
-And He said, “Go, and tell this people… (Isaiah 6:8-10).
-Isaiah’s answer was immediate and without hesitation.
+And He said, “Go, and tell this people… (Is.
+6:8-10).
+The prophet’s answer was immediate and without hesitation.
 Like Paul, Isaiah had a great burden to free Israel from the bondage of sin (Romans 10:1).
-Isaiah realized that God’s judgement would fall upon His people and he wanted to warn them before it was too late.
+He realized that God’s judgement would fall upon His people and he wanted to warn them before it was too late.
 So, the Lord gave him a message of warning and also of hope.
 He desired Israel to have a vision of the love and sacredness of God that they may repent.

 In His service,